balena-labs-research/go-cli/README.md

 - Scan the network for balena devices running in development mode
 - Connect to local development devices on the network with SSH
+- Stream container logs from devices on your network

 ## Contributing